-The Quantitative Methods option is examined by means of a submitted assessment and a three-hour exam paper.
-The submitted assessment consists of three questions, all of which must be attempted, producing a document usually 5-10 pages in length.
-Candidates must complete the assignment in Week 7 of Hilary Term of the final year of the degree, being given the paper on Monday of Week 7 and submitting the completed assessment to the Chair of Examiners of the Final Honour School of Human Sciences, C/o the Examination Schools, by Friday at 12 noon of Week 7 of Hilary Term.
-The submitted assignment accounts for 25% of the overall mark for this paper and the three-hour written exam accounts for 75% of the overall mark for this paper.
+The Quantitative Methods option is examined by means of a submitted assessment and an openbook exam paper.
+Candidates will have three hours and thirty minutes for the Quantitative Methods exam paper.
+Answers may be typed into the online system with supplementary uploads if required.
+Candidates can handwrite answers with calculations, formulae and diagrams and scan and upload these.
+The submitted assessment consists of five questions, all of which must be attempted, producing a document usually 5-10 pages in length.
+The exam paper comprises six compulsory questions.
+Candidates must complete the assignment in Week 1 of Hilary Term of the final year of the degree, being given the paper on Monday of Week 1 and submitting the completed assessment to the University approved online assessment platform by 12 noon on Monday of Week 2 of Hilary Term.
+The submitted assignment accounts for 50% of the overall mark for this paper and the threehour open-book exam accounts for 50% of the overall mark for this paper.